-If the allocated and apportionment provisions as set out above do not fairly represent the extent of the taxpayer's business activity in this state, the taxpayer may petition for, or the Director of Revenue, Department of Finance and Administration may require, in respect to all or any part of the taxpayer's business activity, if reasonable:
+If the allocation and apportionment provisions as set out above do not fairly represent the extent of the taxpayer's business activity in this state, the taxpayer may petition for, or the Director of Revenue, Department of Finance and Administration may require, in respect to all or any part of the taxpayer's business activity, if reasonable:

 - 1. Separate accounting - 2.
 The inclusion of one or more additional factors which will fairly represent the taxpayer's business activity in this state, or - 3.
 The employment of any other method to effect an equitable allocation and apportionment of the taxpayer's income.
+To "petition for" and approved by DFA shall mean a formal written request submitted and approved prior to the filing of a return.